karaokemugen/karaokemugen-app/README.md

 ### Required binaries

-mpv (video player), ffmpeg (video processing) and postgreSQL (database) are required by Karaoke Mugen.
+mpv (video player), ffmpeg (video/audio processing) and postgreSQL (database) are required by Karaoke Mugen.

 #### Depending on your system